Why Island Property Values Rise: Historical Price Dynamics

 Regulatory Environment: Tax policy changes drive significant capital flows.
 Islands implementing favorable tax regimes for foreign property owners experienced 50-120% value increases over 5-7 year periods.
 Conversely, restrictions on foreign ownership created immediate 15-30% corrections.
 Development restrictions that limit new construction paradoxically increase existing property values by reinforcing scarcity.

 Currency and Economic Access: Exchange rate movements affect purchasing power for international buyers.
 Dollar-denominated island markets benefit when the dollar weakens, attracting euro and pound buyers.
 Payment infrastructure matters significantly—islands where buyers can efficiently transfer funds from multiple currencies see broader demand.
-Cross-border payment solutions like 1tab, which enable transactions in 40+ countries with 1-2 day settlement times, have reduced friction in international island property transactions, particularly in emerging markets like the UAE where manager’s checks can be issued using both crypto and fiat currencies.
+Cross-border payment solutions like 1tab, which enable transactions in 40+ countries with 1-2 day settlement times, have reduced friction in international island property transactions, particularly in emerging markets like the UAE where manager’s cheques can be issued using both crypto and fiat currencies.

 Island properties have outperformed mainland coastal real estate by 18-35% over 20-year periods, with the premium widening in recent decades as wealth concentration has intensified globally.